Escobal mine protests

 The Escobal mine protests are a series of political protests opposing the Escobal mine, a large silver mine developed by Canadian mining company Tahoe Resources in San Rafael Las Flores, Guatemala.
-Since 2009 various community groups have advocated against the mine, citing risks of environmental damage and the land sovereignty rights of the indigenous Xinca people.
+Since 2009, various community groups, such as the Xinca people have advocated against the mine, citing risks of environmental damage and the land sovereignty rights of the indigenous Xinca people.
 These groups have employed nonviolent protest tactics such as blockading mine property and voting in municipal referendums, which found that over 95% of residents in surrounding communities opposed the Escobal mine.

 The protests have been met with systematic violence from both state forces and Escobal's private security, including shootings, kidnappings, and an official state of siege declared in May 2013 to suppress public opposition.
 Escobal opened in 2014 and operated for three years before Tahoe's mining license was suspended by a Guatemalan court for failing to adequately consult with Xinca communities in the area.
-Dispute over the mine has continued, as have criminal and civil litigation over attacks on protesters.
+Several years after the height of the protest, there is still tension.
+Indigenous leaders have faced arrest, and criminal and civil litigation over attacks on protestoers continues.
+In the face of this, there have been international expressions of solidarity from other groups, such as the Union of British Columbia Indian Chiefs.